Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/force_field.rst

    :Panel:     :menuselection:`Particle System --> Field Weights`

 The Field Weight Panel allows you to control how much influence each type of external force field, or effector, has on the particle system.
-Force fields are external forces that give dynamic systems motion.
+Force fields are external forces that give dynamic system's motion.
 The force fields types are detailed on the :doc:`Force Field Page </physics/force_fields/index>`.

 Effector Group